-The State Investments portfolio's investment officers shall identify and select authorized investment options that meet the Treasurer's criteria for sustainable investing opportunities and risk parameters and fall within the framework of the investment objectives.
+The Treasurer's external investment managers shall identify and select authorized investment options that meet the Treasurer's criteria for sustainable investing opportunities and risk parameters and fall within the framework of the investment objectives.

 External managing firm employees making investment decisions on behalf of the Treasurer shall refrain from personal business activity that could conflict or give the appearance of a conflict with this Policy or impair their ability to make impartial investment decisions.
 Any individuals with such a conflict or impairment shall disclose to the Treasurer any material conflicts of interest or impairment.
-If permitted by the Treasurer to proceed, such individuals shall subordinate their personal investment transactions to those of the investment portfolio, particularly with regard to the time of purchases and sales.
+If permitted by the Treasurer to proceed, such individuals shall subordinate them personal investment transactions to those of the investment portfolio, particularly with regard to the time of purchases and sales.

-Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective August 2020 through September 2021) (Unaudited)
+Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective October 2021 through November 2022) (Unaudited)

-The external manager, on behalf of the Treasurer, shall seek to provide a preference to qualified brokers/dealers that provide proof of minority-, female-, disabled-, and/or military veteran-owned or -managed status and brokers/dealers that provide proof that their corporate headquarters are located in the State of Illinois.
+The external investment manager, on behalf of the Treasurer, shall seek to provide a preference to qualified brokers/dealers that provide proof of minority-, female-, disabled-, and/or military veteran-owned or - managed status and brokers/dealers that provide proof that their corporate headquarters are located in the State of Illinois.